Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Introduction

-The Fano/LG correspondence also applies to the case when $D$ has more than one component.
-However, such formulation loses information about the mirror symmetry of each irreducible component of $D$, and hence will not be enough to produce the mirror P=W correspondence.
-Motivated by the SYZ construction, one can capture all the mirror symmetries of the irreducible components of $D$ by considering a multi-potential, each coordinate of which corresponds to counting holomorphic disks touching each irreducible component of $D$ \cite{SYZ}\cite{AurouxFanoSYZ}.
+However, when $D$ has more than one component, such a formulation of the functoriality loses information about the mirror symmetry of each irreducible component of $D$, and hence will not be enough to produce the mirror P=W correspondence.
+Motivated by the SYZ construction \cite{SYZ}, one can capture the mirror object of each irreducible component of $D$ by considering a multi-potential, each coordinate of which corresponds to counting holomorphic disks touching each irreducible component of $D$ \cite{AurouxFanoSYZ}\cite[Section 5.3]{AurouxFanoSYZLag}.